scottcase3374/primetoolkit/README.md

 - The internal algorithm for generating the "next prime" has a flaw where a prime is skipped once in a while.
 This is part of the reason that caching plus loading of 50 million known primes is implemented - which allows comparison with known primes to enable identification of missed primes.
 Of course, this only works when you are working within the limits of the known primes that are loaded.

 ## ToDo
-	- Improve package organization, use module system and implement service loader
+	- Improve package organization, use module system and implement service loader ; IMPLEMENTED / ON-GOING
 	- Should not generate default base as part of prime selection/load; construct default base just like other bases.
 	- Increase test coverage.
 	- Improve metrics handling.
 	- Improved cache support.
 	- More generic / useful methods for identifying patterns in the bases/data.
-	- More remote command support.
+	- More remote command support; ON-GOING
 	- Improved reporting / visualization.
 	- Break up the monolith and use a more event oriented design.
 Details TBD.